nyambati/elasticsearch/README.md

 - List and delete indices
 - Set and view CLI configuration

-The codebase has been moved [nyambati/es](https://github.com/nyambati/es) repository.
+The codebase has been moved to [nyambati/es](https://github.com/nyambati/es) repository.
 Further documentation will be provided there.